jeffreykegler/hoonlint/misc/jogging.md

 Every jogging-1 hoon is either kingside or queenside.
 Queenside jogs do not actually occur in the `arvo/` corpus, so their description here is speculative.
+The base column for jogs of a jogging-1 hoon is one stop greater than its rune column.

 "Sidedness" of a jogging-1 hoon should be consistent: